 The banquet was attended by many members of the royal family.
 The Duke and Duchess of Cambridge, The Prince of Wales and The Duchess of Cornwall accompanied guests to the Ballroom for the State Banquet.

 Both Queen Elizabeth and King Willem-Alexander gave formal speeches at the Banquet.
 King Willem in his speech delightfully described Queen as, “most fearless Bond girl ever”, referring to her 2012 London Olympic entrance.
 The full speeches can be found here.

 Catherine’s gown has cap sleeves and asymmetric neckline with a rose detail on the right shoulder.
-The gown was a romantic mesh of vintage and contemporary design with mermaid skirt.
+The gown was a romantic mesh of vintage and contemporary design with a mermaid skirt.

-Catherine paired the tiara with Diana’s collingwood pearl earrings.
-Princess Diana of Wales used to pair both lover’s knot tiara and collingwood earrings often.
+Catherine paired the tiara with Diana’s Collingwood pearl earrings.
+Princess Diana of Wales used to pair both lover’s knot tiara and Collingwood earrings often.

-The highlight of the night was a beautiful necklace from royal vault that Catherine has worn for the first time.
+The highlight of the night was a beautiful necklace from the royal vault that Catherine has worn for the first time.
 She wore Queen Alexandra’s Wedding pearl and diamond necklace.
 The necklace features 8 pearls surrounded by diamonds, each connected with festoons of diamonds, and three detachable diamond and pearl drop pendants.
 Queen Mary gave the necklace to Queen Elizabeth The Queen Mother, and she wore it constantly.
 The necklace was finally reunited with the brooch and earrings when The Queen inherited it in 2002.

 It last seen in 1983, worn by Queen Mother at the state banquet coincidentally hosted by Queen Elizabeth II for the Netherlands King and Queen.
 Read more about the necklace at Her Majesty’s Jewel Vault here.